Launch Operations Underway

 Self-Sustaining Operations

 Beef sales revenue covers all operating costs.
 Additional ejido ranching partners onboarded.
-Customer base in Del Rio grows through referrals and recurring orders.
 The supply chain earns what it needs to run — and the model no longer depends on donor capital.

 Use of Funds